jimorc/jsdr/README.md

 This project is in its very initial stage and there is little that is usable at this point.

-## Building go_sdr
+## Building jsdr

+**Notes:**
-**Note:** This project uses the go-soapy-sdr module.
+1. This project uses the go-soapy-sdr module.
 There is a bug in the call to `device.UnmakeList` that causes a double free error.
 See [go-soapy-sdr issue #4](https://github.com/pothosware/go-soapy-sdr/issues/4) for more information.
 Until that bug is fixed, the programs will abort on cleanup.

-All development at the moment is being done on an M1 Pro Macbook Pro running MacOS 14, so the only instructions provided below are for that system.
+1. Almost all development at the moment is being done on an M1 Pro Macbook Pro running MacOS 14, so the only instructions provided below are for that system.
 I spent a limited amount of time setting it up on Kubuntu 22.04 and incomplete instructions for that system are also provided below.
 If a workable SDR receiver is developed on MacOS, I intend to port to both Linux and Windows, but that is far in the future.
 You could help by doing this porting work, but please first see the [Contributing](CONTRIBUTING.md) document.

-This project is built mainly in Go using Visual Studio Code, so the instructions are provided for that combination.
+1. This project is built mainly in Go using Visual Studio Code, so the instructions are provided for that combination.

-The only dongles that I have that I can use in developing this project are RTL-SDR v3 and v4.
+1. The only dongles that I have that I can use in developing this project are RTL-SDR v3 and v4.
 Therefore, I have only listed libraries required to access those dongles.

 ### Building on MacOS